Learned iterative networks: An operator learning perspective: LPD architectures

 As before, the resulting learned reconstruction operator can be trained depending on available data and possible loss functions.
 Even though supervised and end-to-end training is the most successful, some studies have utilised unsupervised data \cite{mukherjee2021end,AnttiThesis2024}.
-One should note, that the greedy training in \eqref{eqn:greedyTrain} does not easily generalise to primal-dual algorithms.
-A greedy training objective for the primal variable in image space $\RecSpace$ is straight-forward to establish, but the optimal loss for the data space $\DataSpace$ is not well defined neither available and hence it remains an open problem, if greedy training is possible and in particular useful for primal-dual architectures.
+Additionally, the same considerations concerning computational complexity of including $\FwdOp$ and $\FwdOp^*$ in the training remain, which will be discussed further down in Section~\ref{sec:implementation}.